sandeepseeram-techfirst/intel_mlops_certification/ML_Systems_Design/Model_Development/introduction.md

 4. slide-based evaluation.

 ###### AutoML?
-AutoML—using ML to automatically choose a model best for your problem.
+AutoML - using ML to automatically choose a model best for your problem.